Size matters – especially when it comes to windows.

 If you need complete privacy or insulation, it may be best to invest in blinds, shades or shutters instead.
 You’ll still be able to adorn your windows with curtains while maintaining your privacy.

-Our damage-free curtain rod brackets are the perfect solution for hanging curtains on wide windows.
 Just align the brackets to your window trim, tap with a hammer or mallet and hang your curtains in minutes.
-No measuring, screws or drills needed!
+No measuring, screws or drills needed, and you’ll achieve perfect curtains every time!